 Organ

-The liturgies at St. Michael and All Angels’ parish are served by a traditional pipe organ which consists of 3 divisions and 21 stops.
+The traditional Anglo-Catholic liturgy at St. Michael and All Angels’ Church is supported by a traditional pipe organ, a two manual, full pedal instrument which consists of 3 divisions and 21 stops.
 The nucleus of the present organ is a small instrument built by the Reuter Organ Company in Lawrence, KS.
-Located by Mr. Larry Burt of Broomfield, the organ was purchased by the parish, revised and installed in the gallery a few years after the completion of the present building.
+Located by Larry Burt of Broomfield, the organ was purchased by the church, revoiced and installed in the gallery a few years after the completion of the present church building.

 All work has been performed by the Denver firm of Morel & Associate Pipe Organ Builders.